Bukovski/nodejs-guide/README.md

-# nodejs-guide
+# NodeJs guide

-A simple project to practice working with nodejs.
+This is project to practice working with nodejs.

 The project use `mongodb` databases.
 Saves user data in server-side `session` to mongodb database.